hamlett-neil-ur/housing_price_model/README.md

 Uncertainty research outlines a preliminary capability to identify below-market opportunities to purchase residential properties.
 A hypothetical Real-Estate Investment Trust (REIT) initiated a fund to follow other hedge funds in to the residential real-estate rental market.
 The business model is described in [R. Dizember, L. Kuzisto, *WSJ*, July 21, 20176](https://www.wsj.com/articles/meet-your-new-landlord-wall-street-1500647417) and [A. Semiuels, *The Atlantic*, February 13, 2019](https://www.theatlantic.com/technology/archive/2019/02/single-family-landlords-wall-street/582394/), among other places.

 Two aspects of investors' operating model tend to deliver higher profitability than conventional landlords managing single-family homes.
 First, the funds buy their properties with cash.
-This gives them advantages over housholdes dependendent on financing.
+This gives them advantages over would-be owner/occupants dependendent on financing.
 Second, they transfer costs to tenents that are conventionally borne by landlords.
 Tenants, for example, assume resonsibility for some maintenance cost.

 <img width="450" align="right" src="./Graphics/20200116 CONOPS.svg.png" >

 The image to the right illustrates the overall concept for operations.
-Property buyers on behalf of the fund look listings at below-market prices.
+Property buyers operating on behalf of the fund look for listings that are priced below the prevailing market.
 The spot-market pricing model provides estimates of the "should-cost" price.
 When a below-market price is detected, buyers collect other information and apply it to a total-ownership cost model.
 This feeds a decision framework as whether to invest.

 This describes the initial component for the *Spot-Market Pricing Model* component, illustrated in in the figure.
 The model considers 77  characteristics of teach property.
 Technical details elaborate below.
 It explains approximately 90% of the variation in sales price in the Ames, IA market.
 It does not handle outliers, exemplified by large-footprint properties in less-expensive neighborhoods.